-The background record check is completed by submission of fingerprints by the Allied Health Administrative Assistant to the Mississippi Department of Health.
+The background check is conducted by submitting fingerprints from MDCC's College of Health Science office to the Mississippi Department of Health.
 The student is responsible for the fingerprinting fee.
-The background check MUST be completed prior to admission to a Health Science program or prior to clinical experiences, as defined by the program.
-Students who have a current background clearance letter processed through a Mississippi clinical agency and the Mississippi State Department of Health may submit that documentation to the program director/supervisor.
-If the background clearance expires during a student's program of study, the student must repeat the background records check.
-Students will also be subject to repeat a background record check based on clinical agency requirements, changes in the Mississippi law, rules or regulations, or any suspicion of criminal behavior.
+The background check MUST be completed before admission to a Health Science program or prior to clinical experiences, as defined by the program.
+Students with a current background clearance letter processed through a Mississippi clinical agency and the Mississippi State Department of Health may submit that documentation to the Program Director.
+If the background clearance expires during a student's program of study, the student must undergo the background check again.
+It is the responsibility of the student to immediately report any allegations or charges of misdemeanor(s) or felony(s) that occur after the criminal background check has been originally submitted.